MADM-C/parvo-b19-modeling/README.md

 ## Tool 1 - Burden of Disease Spreadsheet

+- The Burden of Disease tool is a spreadsheet-based model that estimates the total number of B19-related severe fetal outcomes based on user-defined inputs.
 - This spreadsheet based tool can be found in the "Burden-of-Illness-Tool" folder.
 - Open the folder and select the "MADMC B19 Pregnancy Outcome Estimate Tool.xlsx" and open in Microsoft Excel.
 - Detailed instructions and information about the tool and user options are included within the file itself within each sheet.